skillplot/lscripts-docker/docs/_posts/2021-05-08-quick-start.md

     * `lsd-stack.`
     * `lsd-test.`
 * `lsd-cd` - change to the cloned directory `${LSCRIPTS_DOCKER}/lscripts` directory.
+* `lsd-ls` - It is at core `ls -ltr` plus with numeric permission value added as the first column i.e. `644 -rw-r--r--`
 * Lscripts configuration variables: `lsd-cfg.`
     ```bash
     lsd-cfg.color